blockchain99/blockchain/README.md

 * In computer science terms, Ethereum is “Turing complete”.
 * Developers can create applications that run on the EVM using friendly programming languages modelled on existing languages like JavaScript and Python.

+### What is SOLIDITY?
+* High-level object-oriented language for smart contratcs
+* Solidity was initially proposed in August 2014 by Gavin Wood
+* Solidity lets you program on Ethereum, a blockchain-based virtual machine
+* Solidity is a statically typed programming language
+* A Contract programming language that has similarities to Javascript and C
+* Contract-specific features include modifier (guard) clauses, event notifiers for listeners, and custom global variables.
+* Solidity is compiled to bytecode that is executable on the EVM